Liiesl/ManhwaOCR-docs/src/pages/getting-started/errors.md

 ---
 layout: ../../layouts/BaseLayout.astro
 title: Troubleshooting
-description: Find solutions to common errors and issues with the Manhwa OCR Tool.
+description: Find solutions to common errors and issues with the Easy Scanlate.
 order: 5
 ---

 # Troubleshooting Common Errors

-This page provides solutions for common issues you may encounter while installing or running the Manhwa OCR Tool.
+This page provides solutions for common issues you may encounter while installing or running the Easy Scanlate.

 ## GUI Library Conflict: PySide6 vs. PyQt5